Kadantte/MiniMesh/README.md

 # ⚠️ Warning
 Due to the crystal-free design, the current version has a bit error rate exceeding the limit.
 Please **DO NOT** prototype at this stage.
-The issue is under repairing.
+The issue is under repair.

 **Two hardware versions**: